xiurongy3506/independent_study/entries/entry4.md

 3. Draft pseudocodes and break down the different components of a Pomodoro Timer
 4. Start Coding

-I finished the tutorial, but I realized that Swift is not just about coding.
+Although I finished the Swift's beginner tutorial, I realized that Swift is not just about coding.
 For Ruby, most of what is displayed is being coded.
 For instance, if you want to build a text box, you would have to code it.
 Unlike Ruby, Swift is more hands.
 I have to know how to use toolbox (text is one of them), what tools exist, and how to connect the available tools to the view controller.

 Two types of connection:
 1. **Outlet** is basically the appearance or properties of the object in the storyboard.